Northwestern Syria offensive (April–August 2019): Failed third ceasefire

 On 13 June, the National Front for Liberation denied the existence of any ceasefire.
 By dawn, a Turkish observation post near Shahranaz had been shelled for unknown reasons.
 The Turkish Government blamed the Syrian Government for the attack and stated that Turkey will "do what is necessary" if pro-government forces continue attacks.
 Turkey reported no fatalities, but stated that three Turkish soldiers had been injured in the attack.
 Russia's Defence Ministry denied that the Syrian Army had shelled the observation post, instead blaming "terrorists" for the attack.
 The ministry further stated that the Turkish army had asked Moscow to ensure the safety of its personnel and strike rebel positions.
 The ministry subsequently reported that Russian warplanes had carried out four airstrikes on rebel targets, the coordinates of which were provided by the Turkish Armed Forces.

 On 14 June, Turkey's foreign minister stated that the ceasefire "had not been fully secured".
-The Syrian Army released video footage, reportedly showing the army repelling an attempted Tahrir al-Sham assault on the town of Qasabiyeh.
+The Syrian Army released video footage, reportedly showing the army repelling an attempted Hay'at Tahrir al-Sham assault on the town of Qasabiyeh.
 The Syrian and Russian air forces resumed airstrikes on rebel targets, and, in response to Syrian military attacks on Turkish observation posts in Idlib, the Turkish military retaliated by firing artillery at pro-government positions, despite Russian statements of denying the Syrian government's attacks on Turkish positions.

 On 15 June, pro-government forces attempted to recapture the two villages acquired by rebel factions during the previous week.
 They were met with stiff resistance and the ensuing clashes resulted in the death of 35 combatants, including 26 Syrian Army servicemen, 8 of whom were killed in a large mine explosion.